GitVipulSingh/MovieFlix/README.md

-# MERN Netflix Clone 🎬
+# MERN MovieFlix Clone 🎬

 ## Project Description

-A full-stack Netflix Clone project built with React, Vite, Express, and MongoDB.
-This project aims to replicate the core functionalities and user experience of Netflix.
+A full-stack MovieFlix Clone project built with React, Vite, Express, and MongoDB.
+This project aims to replicate the core functionalities and user experience of MovieFlix.

 ## Features